NuGet/NuGetDocs/NuGet.Docs/ndocs/Schema/nuspec.md

 ### Files element

-The &lt;package&gt; node may also contain a &lt;files&gt; and/or &lt;contentFiles&gt; nodes as siblings to &lt;metadata&gt; to specify whcih assembly and content files to include in the package.
+The &lt;package&gt; node may also contain a &lt;files&gt; and/or &lt;contentFiles&gt; nodes as siblings to &lt;metadata&gt; to specify which assembly and content files to include in the package.
 See <a href="#including-assembly-files">Including assembly files</a> and <a href="#including-content-files">Including content files</a> later in this topic for details.</td>

 ## Replacement tokens